 The other photos are of our small farm in Liberty, a quaint town roughly the same size as Artemis, Texas, my fictional second home.
 The open-fire fried chicken is part of an annual Labor Day party we host in the woods - camping and cooking and eating too much.
 Like Josie, I’d rather spend my time outside than in.

 The family photo is my husband and I, and our daughters, Molly and Emily.
 In June of 2012, we took a research trip to West Texas and then drove up through parts of New Mexico, Arizona and Colorado.
 The cave was in Colorado, just outside Durango.
-The girls are grown now and moving on to great things—Molly at Purdue University and Emily in the Air Force.

 ABOUT THE SERIES